-In support of our county and state’s efforts to slow the spread of COVID-19, MTI migrated all classes to an online format on March 18, 2020.
+In support of our county and state’s efforts to slow the spread of COVID-19, Campus, formerly known as MTI College, migrated all classes to an online format on March 18, 2020.
 Our priority is to maintain the health of our students, faculty, staff, and all family members during this time.

-Despite this change, MTI is taking every step possible to support student learning to keep all students on track to complete their respective career training goals.
-The MTI community has rallied to keep our students moving forward.
+Despite this change, Campus is taking every step possible to support student learning to keep all students on track to complete their respective career training goals.
+The Campus community has rallied to keep our students moving forward.

 Here are a few things to know about your online classes.

 What can I expect from my online class?